Tools Search Main Menu

 • How do I claim a treaty that I am eligible for?

-Please note that any forms generated by your University of Rochester GLACIER record and turned into the University of Rochester Payroll Office only apply to payments received from University of Rochester.
+Please note that any forms generated by your University of Rochester Sprintax Calculus record and turned into the University of Rochester Payroll Office only apply to payments received from University of Rochester.
 If you are authorized for off-campus employment and receive payments from that employer, you would need to complete separate tax withholding forms and tax treaty documents for that employer.

-It is not mandatory to claim a tax treaty you are eligible for, so if you previously did not accept a tax treaty in GLACIER then that is not an immigration issue.
+It is not mandatory to claim a tax treaty you are eligible for, so if you previously did not accept a tax treaty in Sprintax Calculus then that is not an immigration issue.
 It just means that your payments will be taxed as they would be if you were not eligible for a tax treaty at all.

 • What does it mean to renew a tax treaty?